 You are here

-School and Educational Psychology Program
+School Psychology Area

 We offer two degree programs in school psychology, both of which are nationally approved and accredited.
 Both programs follow a scholar-practitioner orientation and emphasize knowledge and skills in assessment and data-based decision making; prevention and intervention; consultation and collaboration; research and evaluation; and professional practice and standards.